Trenck's Pandurs: History

-The original organization of the unit was retained until 1745, when it was transformed into a Pandur regiment following Trenck's petition to the empress.
-Trenck was relieved of command in 1746 and tried for unspecified "acts of violence".
-He was imprisoned in Spielberg Castle, where he died in 1749.
-After the Peace of Aachen, the regiment was transformed into a Slavonian battalion on 22 December 1748.
-In 1756, as the Seven Years' War started, the battalion was reformed into the 53rd Infantry Regiment and its headquarters moved to Zagreb ending history of the Pandurs.
-Still, the regiment kept its Pandur lineage alive through its commemorative medals bearing Trenck's image wearing Pandur attire.
-The regiment was disbanded in January 1919.
+Trenck was relieved of command in 1746 and tried for unspecified "acts of violence", with imprisonment in Spielberg Castle where he died in 1749.
+In 1748 the Pandur-Corps was reduced to a battalion, with four fusilier- and one grenadier company, and was called the Slavonisches Panduren-Bataillon.
+This unit was then transformed into the infantry "Linien-Infanteri-Regiment" in 1756, which later received the number 53rd.
+Despite having ended its Pandur history, that regiment kept its Pandur lineage alive through its commemorative medals bearing Trenck's image wearing Pandur attire, until its disbandment as the 53rd Zagreb infantry regiment in January 1919.

 Legacy

 The achievements of the Pandurs led by Trenck left a lasting mark on the culture and heritage of Croatia as well as Bavaria.
 An example of the unit's legacy is found in the village of Trenkovo—named after the commander of the Pandurs in 1912.
 The village is located in area of Trenck's former Velika estate, near Požega, Croatia, where the baron lived.
 It was the location of a baroque manor once owned by Trenck, which was replaced by another structure in the late 18th or early 19th centuries.
 Pandur heritage is preserved by the Trenck's Pandurs (Trenkovi panduri) military band—the official music band of the city of Požega—established on 28 January 1881.
 In 1997, an eponymous living history troop was established out of members of the band.

-Also, a Trenck festival is held annually in Waldmünchen, commemorating the events of 1742, when the city was spared by Trenck from destruction.
+The city of Waldmünchen near Cham celebrates Trenck's Pandurs as their saviors for sparing the city from destruction in 1742, with an annual festival called the "Trenckfestspiele".
+Since 1950, the city organizes a historical reenactment of the event involving about 300 actors.

 The military unit and its leader also give their names to a modern armed force unit and modern military equipment.
 Special police platoon Trenk, formed in Požega on 8 March 1991, took part in the Croatian War of Independence.
-Steyr-Daimler-Puch produces the Pandur armoured fighting vehicle.
+Austrian Steyr-Daimler-Puch produced the Pandur armoured fighting vehicle.